QuarkNerd/blog/soneill/_posts/2014-11-21-introducing-the-mean-stack.md

 ---
 author: soneill
 title: "Introducing the MEAN stack"
-summary: "Taking a look at a new fullstack Javascript web application framework.
-How to install and develop with MEAN.IO"
+summary: "Taking a look at a new fullstack Javascript web application framework."
 tags:
   - mongo
   - express